AnaelleDurfort/Key_Areas_krill_carbon_sequestration/README.md

 ## Open Reaserch Statement:

 The files located in the "data_envir" folder are not uploaded in this repository because they are two heavy.
-Instead, you can find them in the zip file "data_envir" the Zenodo repository assciated with the repository release.
+Instead, you can find them in the zip file "data_envir" the Zenodo repository associated with the repository release.
 Besides, some data are not publicly available: acces krill fishery data (krill catch) must be requested to the CCAMLR secretariat (https://www.ccamlr.org/en/organisation/secretariat).